 - Application of accounting, finance and budgeting for sound fiscal management

 - Understanding and generating effective organizational communication, including the role of leadership in the communication process and empowerment of others to be effective communicators

 - Understanding the communication process across different cultures and effectively interfacing with cross-cultural and diverse constituencies

 - Understanding the expectations and requirements of ethical conduct in the workplace and in society.

 Every great company excels at communicating both externally, to customers and prospects, and internally, to employees and management.
 The Clark M.S.P.C. degree recognizes and focuses on these success factors.
-Students have the option, if they so choose, to focus on one of four concentrations, each of which allows concentration in several areas of specialization, including a customized course of study.
+Students have the option, if they so choose, to focus on one of four tracks, each of which allows focus in several areas of specialization, including a customized course of study.